-TEHRAN – At least three hundred ninety-six people were killed and over seven thousand injured in Iran and Iraq when a seven point three magnitude earthquake struck the region last night.
+TEHRAN – More than 600 people were killed and over 9,000 injured in Iran and Iraq after a 7.3 magnitude earthquake struck the region last night.

 According to state media of the two countries, rescuers are searching for those still trapped under rubble.

 The earthquake shook several provinces of Iran but the hardest hit province was Kermanshah in the Zagros Mountains that divide Iran and Iraq.